nexusformat/definitions/manual/source/datarules.rst

 ==========  ==========  ==========================================  ==============
 prefix 	    use 	    meaning 	                                URL
 ==========  ==========  ==========================================  ==============
-``IDF_``    attributes 	reserved for use by ISIS Muon Facility 	    https://www.isis.stfc.ac.uk ``NDAttr``  attributes 	reserved for use by EPICS area detector     https://github.com/areaDetector ``NX``      NXDL class 	for the class names used with NeXus groups 	https://www.nexusformat.org
+``BLUESKY_``    attributes 	reserved for use by Bluesky project 	    https://blueskyproject.io ``IDF_``    attributes 	reserved for use by ISIS Muon Facility 	    https://www.isis.stfc.ac.uk ``NDAttr``  attributes 	reserved for use by EPICS area detector     https://github.com/areaDetector ``NX``      NXDL class 	for the class names used with NeXus groups 	https://www.nexusformat.org